Bacillus licheniformis (Standalone Probiotic)

 Important Drug interactions

-Antibiotics: COMPATIBLE with most antibiotics — spore-forming probiotic survives concurrent antibiotic exposure better than typical Lactobacillus/Bifidobacterium.
+Antibiotics: compatible with most antibiotics — spore-forming probiotic survives concurrent antibiotic exposure better than typical Lactobacillus/Bifidobacterium.

-Vancomycin: COMPATIBLE per PMC11858508 5-day CDI adjunct evidence.
+Vancomycin: compatible per PMC11858508 5-day CDI adjunct evidence.

 Most medications: well-tolerated combination profile.